-I provide copies of this checklist at most of the haiku workshops I give.
+I provide copies of the following checklist at most of the haiku workshops I give.
 First published online at the Haiku World site in 2003, and later published in Ouachita Life in the Autumn of 2013, and on the Kitimagh Writers Group Pen&Ink page (Ireland).
 See also my longer essays, The Practical Poet: Creating a Haiku Checklist and Lorraine Ellis Harr’s ISN’Ts of Haiku.
 Other useful checklists for writing haiku are available on the Literary Kicks site, by Joshua Gage; on Writinghood, by Myron Lysenko; on the Wordshop site, by Larry Gross; and on Baymoon, by Ebba Story and Joan Zimmerman, and from the British Haiku Society.
 For additional information on writing haiku, including its myths and realities, please read Becoming a Haiku Poet and Further Reading.
 Read a translation and discussion of this checklist in Russian, and Linda Naiman’s blog entry in which she shares the following list and poems she crafted after a haiku walk I led.

 “I’m sure that writing isn’t a craft, that is, something for which you learn the skills and go on turning out.
 It must come from some deep impulse, deep inspiration.
 That can’t be taught, it can’t be what you use in teaching.” —Robert Lowell

 “The first discipline is the realization that there is a discipline—that all art begins and ends with discipline, that any art is first and foremost a craft.” —Archibald MacLeish